Sysuzqs/PDENNEval/src/RFM/README.md

 #### High Dimension Cases

-Reproduce the RFM results in Table 5 in our paper:
+Reproduce the RFM results in Table 5 of our paper:

 ```python
 # Argument '--dimension' specifics the dimension of the problem to solve